 I used to cook a lot.
 I loved it.
 I had a beautiful kitchen and unlimited food, it was awesome.
 But as many in LA, I got divorced and my kitchen didn’t come with me.
 I stopped cooking the way I used to… you know, with love and smiles.
 I also used to love entertaining and did that a lot as well.
 Making homemade Challah, Persian food, you know the deal… big portions full of love.
 I remember entertaining 50/60 people easy!
 As well, I remember how I’d invite friends over for dinner every week and would love every minute of it.
-It wasn’t work for me, it was pure love and enjoyment.
+It didn’t work for me, it was pure love and enjoyment.
 Well, at least if memory serves right, it was easy, and I always did it with love and as Persians would say, with my joon.
 I suppose some might not say it though—too mushy.

-Many times, singles parents and perhaps even singles without kids, will cook devine elaborate meals and prepare food until their fingertips smell of garlic, olive oil, and love all day and all night.
-Speaking of garlic, did you know that it’s a natural aphrodisiac, and that if two people are trying to be romantic together, it not only wouldn’t hurt if they both ate garlic, but it would help—ehem, in the bedroom.
+Many times, singles parents and perhaps even singles without kids, will cook divine elaborate meals and prepare food until their fingertips smell of garlic, olive oil, and love all day and all night.
+Speaking of garlic, did you know that it’s a natural aphrodisiac and that if two people are trying to be romantic together, it not only wouldn’t hurt if they both ate garlic, but it would help—ehem, in the bedroom.
 This is where you say, “Consider it done.”
 Some people cook regardless of their marital status, or kids or no kids, and it’s irrelevant and doesn’t change anything for them as far as how often they cook or with just how much love.
-Many people are superheros if you’d ask me.
+Many people are superheroes if you’d ask me.
 Especially, the ones that put the kind of love into cooking, preparing, and entertaining that I used to do.

 Recently, I started up again.
 And sure, it took me a while.
 Many years, I’d rather not say.
 At least when it comes to regularly cooking homemade masterpieces.
 I know, I’m humble.
 I couldn’t be happier about this new change in my life and I wanted to start sharing some pictures of the meals that I’ve been making—only, they’re much different than the foods I was cooking back in the day when I was married.
 These meals are healthy AF.

 Sorry, sorry, I made a promise to myself today, in addition to many other recent promises and things that I’ve been working on, in which I will share with you all (to some degree, gotta keep a little mystery).
 The promise today was no swearing.
-You know, when I was married and with my ex husband, I don’t remember swearing and bad language coming out of either of us.
-And I remember how appalled I was, and how beyond disgusted really and disappointed I felt at Akon’s album which I loved at the time, when I bought his album and heard the explicit lyrics—not exactly Rated G.
+You know, when I was married and with my ex-husband, I don’t remember swearing and bad language coming out of either of us.
+And I remember how appalled I was, and how beyond disgusted really and disappointed I felt at Akon’s album which I loved at the time when I bought his album and heard the explicit lyrics—not exactly Rated G.

 Since my divorce, which was maybe 9 years ago (I stopped counting), I’ve been swearing like you wouldn’t believe.
 Yuck, I know, right.
 Don’t tell my Grandma, she will not be happy with me.
 I can hear her yelling at me now, ” Just say bologna instead.”
 It’s almost as if I let out ten years of cursing that I didn’t do when I was married, and ever since, I’ve been at the point of coming up with a whole new language.
 So there you have it, no more swearing starting today.
 Think I can hold to it?
 Hmm, I think so…

 When I say I didn’t cook for some time, don’t get me wrong.
 I wasn’t cooking with the same love that I used to.
 It’s not that I never cooked at home and we always ate out or anything.
 I just cooked things that were simple and that the kids liked.
-A few things to know about my recent past, is that I’m addicted to SUGAR.
+A few things to know about my recent past is that I’m addicted to SUGAR.
 Yep, it bit me, and it bit me hard.
 You know, the sugar love bug.
 He came at me when I was young and if I told you the amount of sugar I’ve been eating throughout my whole life, you’d probably wonder how I was functioning and still alive.
 But I’m here to tell you about it—go figure.
 I have a sugar tooth like you wouldn’t believe—Move over Lamar Odom.
-You ain’t seen nothin yet.
+You ain’t seen nothing yet.

 One year ago, November 14, 2016, I removed all sugar from my diet.
 All sugar?
 Yes, all sugar except for FRESH fruit.
 In other words, no dried fruit (even if it’s unsulfured), no candy (please don’t talk about Twizzlers or I might lose it), no cupcakes, donuts, cake, muffins, cookies (Oh gosh, this is hard to write), pastries, sugary cereals (which I was occasional lenient with), jelly, syrup, blah, blah, blah, you get the drift.
 Not eating sugar was a big deal to me, and to those people out there (God Bless you), who tried or are still trying to get me off of my fresh fruit, telling me that it’s sugar and it’s poison, um, NO, it’s not poison if eaten in moderation, and that’s exactly what I’m NOT doing still… I have to be honest.